otam-mato/nodejs_mysql_web_app_HELM_AZURE_AKS_deployment/README.md

 >
 > In the current installment, we're deploying the web application on **MS Azure AKS** using **HELM**.
 Subsequently, we'll introduce the second version of the app and then rollback to the first version with HELM.
 <br>

+## Deployment Strategy

+The **HELM** is a package manager for Kubernetes applications.
+It simplifies the deployment and management of applications on Kubernetes clusters.
+Helm uses charts, which are packages of pre-configured Kubernetes resources, to define, install, and upgrade even the most complex Kubernetes applications and their dependencies.
+It helps streamline the deployment process, reduce errors, and enable versioning and rollbacks for Kubernetes applications.

+1. In this demo, we will use **HELM** to deploy:
+   - V1 deployment which will host the version 1 of the app.
+   - V2 deployment which will host the version 2 of the app.

+   V1 and V2 versions uploaded into this [DockerHub repository](https://hub.docker.com/repository/docker/montcarotte/fullstack_nodejs_mysql_demo/general)

+2. The app and its database are placed in separate Kubernetes pods to secure decoupling, resource isolation, scaling and resilience.